noarche/AutoPrompt/README.md

 # AutoPrompt
+### Over 1 Million Prompts
 Create random prompts to help with learning how to generate AI art.

 To Generate a prompt place a check in the boxes.